apache/kafka/tests/README.md

         ec2_region = 'us-west-2'
         ec2_ami = "ami-29ebb519"

-* Start up the instances (note we have found bringing up machines in parallel can cause errors on aws):
+* Start up the instances:

+        # This will brink up worker machines in small parallel batches
         $ vagrant/vagrant-up.sh --aws

 * Now you should be able to run tests: